 If you become a resident of Northern Cyprus you can either be taxed in the UK or if you receive a private pension, then you might want to look at the possibilities of transferring your pension to QROPS (qualifying recognised overseas pension scheme) and potentially living tax-free.

-Seek professional advice from an international financial advisor about QROPS options available to you and what pros and cons you should consider.
+Seek professional expatriate financial advice from a qualified international financial advisor about QROPS options available to you and what pros and cons you should consider.

 It is worth remembering, however, that the government of the TRNC does not tax foreign pensions.